-Series I shares and Series II shares
+Series II shares

 Invesco V.I.
-Core Equity Fund
+Mid Cap Core Equity Fund

 Shares of the Fund are currently offered only to insurance company separate accounts funding variable annuity contracts and variable life insurance policies.

 As with all other mutual fund securities, the U.S. Securities and Exchange Commission (SEC) has not approved or disapproved these securities or passed upon the adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.